OlintoYale/NCBI_rentrez/README.md

 ##  GenBank_fastas_fromList.R
 Usage: R script to download fasta sequences listed in a list from NCBI/nuccore DB using Rentrez from the command line.
-       Any number of fastas can be download at one.
+       Any number of fastas can be download at once.

 ie: Rscript GenBank_fastas_fromList.R list.CSV